kamilkub/java-spring-cloudstorage/README.md

 2. Go to project directory and edit <code>application.properties</code> file. <br>
 3. Set MongoDB connection properties according to your settings.
 4. Set property <code>BASE_URL</code> to any directory you want as a main storage directory for the project.
-5. Run the project typing <code>mvn spring-boot:run</code> in your terminal
+5. Run the project typing <code>mvn spring-boot:run</code> in your terminal at project base path

 # Technologies used in this project: